cyberchitta/llm-context.py/README.md

 ## Command Reference

+- `lc-init`: Initialize LLM Context for your project (only needed once per repository)
 - `lc-sel-files`: Select files for full content inclusion
 - `lc-sel-outlines`: Select files for outline inclusion (experimental)
 - `lc-context`: Generate and copy context to clipboard